brayanmelroni/ecom/readme.md

 <ul>
     <li>
-        All the classes related to tables in the mySQL database can be found in ecom/resources/backend/entities folder.
+        All the classes related to tables in mySQL database can be found in ecom/resources/backend/entities folder.
         PDO was used for connecting with the backend database.
         A class is considered analogue to a table, and an object of a class is considered analogue to a row in a specific table.
         Code is well refactored such that all the generic SQL code is contained to a trait and used within all entity related classes.